 Beginning the winter of 2019-20, we have permission to groom and ski the entire length of Excelsior Road (refer to the West Side map).

-At minimum, we request a $5 per person, per day donation at the trailhead.
-Please contribute $10 or more.
-The Blue Hills Trail Association, Inc. is a non-profit corporation with an annual budget of around $20,000.
+We request a daily donation of $10 per person at the trailhead.
+Donate what you can afford - please contribute $10 or more.
+At the donation pole near the warming house, you can pay with cash, check, or using the VENMO App on your phone.
+The Blue Hills Trail Association, Inc. is a non-profit corporation with an annual budget of $20,000+.
 Please support us either through daily donations, memberships, or separate donations.
 We are run entirely by volunteers so all your monies go toward maintaining and improving the Blue Hills Trail.

 Please click here to take out a membership.
 Thank you - your support helps us remain financially stable.